 This has begun to deliver concrete benefits in countries around the world, with a global community of open data practitioners working to instil a culture of open and responsible data use in governments and its citizens.

-Learn more about how your government or organisation can join the Open Data Charter network and use open data to help solve some of the most pressing policy challenges of our time and create just societies and innovative economies.
+Learn more about how your government or organisation can join the ODC network and use open data to help solve some of the most pressing policy challenges of our time and create just societies and innovative economies.